-My Top 3, plus 5 more than will really tease out what type of candidate they are, what they know, and what they really do:
+So here are 9 questions that will tease out what type of candidate they are, what they know, and what they really can do for you:

 - What are the most important goals / KPIs for Customer Success at a company of our size and stage?
 You’ll learn if they focus most on account growth vs. retention vs NPS growth, and in what order.
 And if they can “hold a number” in some fashion … or not.